kocki/battling-knights/README.md

 item if knight meet better one, maybe raise knight power according to win attack or defence and so on.

+I had a fun with that task :)

 ## Requires

 * Python (3.7 testd)